suyashR007/location_tracker/README.md

 3. **Controller**:
    - Acts as an intermediary between the Model and the View.
-   - Controllers like `UserDetailsController` and `GlobalController` manage the state of the application, handle user input, and update the view accordingly.
+   - Controllers like `UserDetailsController`, `GlobalController`, and `MapScreenController` manage the state of the application, handle user input, and update the view accordingly.

 ### Key Components